Directional Sheaf Hypergraph Networks: Unifying Learning on Directed and Undirected Hypergraphs: Directional Sheaf Hypergraph Network

 \paragraph{\light} A key objective in our model design is to balance predictive performance with computational efficiency.
 Constructing an $nd \times nd$ Laplacian matrix from $d \times d$ restriction maps inherently increases complexity, an issue already noted in the graph setting~\citep{bodnar2023neuralsheafdiffusiontopological}.
 To mitigate this, we introduce \light, a variant of \approach that achieves competitive, and in some cases superior, results across several datasets (\cref{tab:results_real_world,tab:results_synthetic}) at a significantly lower computational cost (see \cref{app:computational-complexity}).
 In it, we detach the gradient computation during the Laplacian's construction: this way, the model continues to rely on the predicted restriction maps, but avoids costly gradient propagation.
 In \light, the parameters of the MLP responsible for predicting the restriction maps (which are encoded in $\Phi(\cdot)$) remain fixed throughout the training process.
 The model's adaptability arises from the initial projection layer, which embeds the inputs into a shared feature space where they can be more effectively processed through these parameters (see \cref{app:implementation-details} for a better visualization).
-This phenomenon aligns with insights from the literature on overparameterization \citep{jacot2018neural,arora2019fine} and extreme learning machines \citep{huang2006extreme}, where fixed random projections can still yield strong generalization due to the expressive power of the input embeddings.
-Further details on the difference between the two approaches and their asymptotic complexity at inference time are discussed in \cref{app:computational-complexity}
+This phenomenon aligns with insights from the literature on overparameterization \citep{arora2019fine} and extreme learning machines \citep{huang2006extreme}, where fixed random projections can still yield strong generalization due to the expressive power of the input embeddings.
+Further details on the difference between the two approaches are discussed in \cref{app:implementation-details}. \paragraph{Computational Complexity} We provide an estimate of the asymptotic complexity of our model at inference time.
+Let $n$ denote the number of nodes, $m$ the number of hyperedges, $d$ the stalk dimension, $c$ the product of input and output feature dimensions in the linear transformation, $\bar e$ the average hyperedge size, and $\bar v$ the average number of hyperedges a node participates in.
+Summing the contributions from the feature transformation, message passing, learning of restriction maps, and Laplacian assembly, the overall complexity is $\mathcal{O}(n(c^{2}+d)+m(\bar e d+\bar e^{2}(d+c)+\bar v c))$ for diagonal maps, and $\mathcal{O}(n(c^{2}+d^{3})+m(\bar e d^{3}+\bar e^{2}(d^{3}+dc)+\bar v d^{2} c))$ for non-diagonal maps, sharing the same asymptotic complexity as SheafHyperGNN by \cite{duta}.
+For a comprehensive analysis of the contributions leading to this asymptotic complexity, we refer the reader to \cref{app:computational-complexity}.

-\section{Experimental evaluation}
+\section{Experimental Evaluation}